-As part of the intellectual engagement requirement, each student will be assigned to "follow," over the course of the quarter, one organization (on blogs, Facebook, Twitter, etc.) that offers concrete information about, or response to, human trafficking.
-The professor will provide you with a list of possible such organizations.
-Periodically we will have brief small group discussions to update each other on these blogs, etc. At the end of Week 8, you will turn in an informal one-page blog report identifying specific ethical norms, perspectives, and assumptions that underlie the organization's approach.
+As part of the intellectual engagement requirement, each student will examine or "follow," over the course of the quarter, one organization (on blogs, Facebook, Twitter, etc.) that offers concrete information about, or response to, human trafficking.
+The professor will assign you this organization.

+Periodically we will have brief small group discussions to update each other on these blogs, etc. During Week 10, you will turn in an informal NO MORE THAN one-page (double-spaced) blog report identifying specific ethical norms, perspectives, and assumptions that underlie the organization's approach.
 This report will not be formally graded but rather will contribute to your participation/intellectual engagement grade.
 During the final week of class, we will share with each other insights gained from following these organizations.
 (Supports all course goals as well as RTC objective 3.1 and 3.2.)